DataDeity/Zombie-Apocalypse-Model/readme.md

 # Simulation of Zombie Virus Spread

 This code is a simulation of the spread of a zombie virus in a population.
 It utilizes the SEIR (Susceptible-Exposed-Infected-Recovered) model to simulate the dynamics of the virus spread.
 The simulation is visualized using the matplotlib library in Python.
+Note that the new version.py is a alpha/beta version while the main.py is supposed to be more bug fixed

 ## Required Libraries
 The code relies on the following Python libraries: